Parry-Parry/dfNotes/dfNotes.md

 This is important, because NumPy arrays are **mutable**, and if several variables refer to the **same** array, the effects might not be what you expect

-_We need to explicitly copy arrays if we want to work on a new array_
+_We need to explicitly copy arrays if we want to work on a new array<sub>

 ### Blank arrays